Mucking In

 Mucking In is a New Zealand "reality" television programme that airs on Television One.
 It is hosted by Jim Mora.
 He is assisted by gardener Tony Murrell.

-The show features a very similar premise to the show Ground Force, in which a team of gardener and local volunteers employed by the show descend on an individual's place and improve the garden for the cameras within a specified time limit.
+The show features a very similar premise to the show Ground Force, in which a team of gardeners, and local volunteers employed by the show descend on an individual's place and improve the garden for the cameras within a specified time limit.
 People whose gardens are made over are nominated by the public, often for the voluntary work they have done within the community.